andreacannizzo/IgBot/README.md

 ### Installation:

 1. add Selenium package in the Python interpreter of the project
-2. in order to be able to use `lunch_browser(path_to_chromedriver, False)`, thus prohibiting the webdriver to load any image, go to
+2. in order to be able to use `launch_browser(path_to_chromedriver, False)`, thus prohibiting the webdriver to load any image, go to
    ```sh
    http://chrome-extension-downloader.com/
    ```